BlueberryLanmm/IGME-206-XIA/Project/Shmup Project/README.md

 ## You Additions

--   A boss fight at the end of the level is expected.
+-   A boss fight at the end of the level.
--   Art assets are expected to be originally made.
+-   Art assets are all originally made.
+-   More types of missiles and enemies.

 ## Sources

 ## Known Issues

-No known issues.
+-   Player missiles have a range damage, but currently the range is not visually indicated.
+-   Retry function not yet implemented.
+Restarting the scene needed to retry.

 ### Requirements not completed